 Street vendor organizations from across the USA have created a united platform of demands.
 It centres on their immediate socio-economic needs and looks toward a just economy that recognizes the value of street vendors and the contributions of their enterprises.
 The coalition, which involves vendors from Chicago, New York City, Los Angeles and Washington DC, launched the National Agenda for Street Vendor Justice on May 13 in a live Facebook Event.

-COVID-19 has hit New York City hard, with high rates of infection, overwhelmed hospitals and makeshift morgues highlighting the horrible outcomes.
-Even before the virus had such a tragic foothold, New York’s Street Vendor Project detailed the immediate needs of street vendors and the broader demands for the health and safety of frontline communities.
+Even before the virus had its tragic foothold in New York, the Street Vendor Project detailed the immediate needs of street vendors and the broader demands for the health and safety of frontline communities.
 At the end of March, they launched an emergency GoFundMe campaign for members.

 Earlier in March in Portland, Oregon on the west coast, which was hit first by the virus, informal newspaper vendors were paid to deliver information and hygiene kits to folks living on the streets.

-In Bangkok, where street vendors were already fighting sweeping evictions, earnings are down due to COVID-19 by up to 80% since a partial lockdown began in mid-March, according to Poonsap Tulaphan, director of HomeNet Thailand.
+In Bangkok, where street vendors were already fighting sweeping evictions, earnings fell by up to 80% due to a partial lockdown that began in mid-March, according to Poonsap Tulaphan, director of HomeNet Thailand.
 “Street food vendors are still able to sell food for takeaway, but there are fewer customers,” she told Reuters in this article.
 “Prices of commodities are also much higher but they can’t raise prices.”

 According to the 2017 Thailand Labour Force Survey, there were almost 144,000 street vendors in Bangkok, and the vast majority of these sell food.